devinsg/api-spring-boot/Coursera-Spring-JPA3.md

     System.out.println("Leaving for the day at " + new Date());
     return object;
 }
-- replace out bound response types: with a little extra help from the joinpoint we can get at the input arguments and the return objects

 # Q1: What is a JoinPoint?
 Describes an entry point into the application such as a method invocation.
 It is tied to a PointCut which gets associated with one or many Advices